mancanelli/mancanelli.github.io/index.md

 I'm currently teaching as a tutor in two courses taught at Sapienza University: Introduzione agli Algoritmi (Introduction to Algorithms) and Fondamenti di Informatica II (Fundamentals of Computer Science II).

-Previously, I worked as an assistant for the same university and as a private tutor for high school and university students.
+Previously, I worked as an assistant for the same university and as a private teacher for high school and university students.